Dear grandma

 Swiss funeral portal

-The Swiss Funeral Portal is operated by the Swiss Association of Funeral Services SVB.
+The Swiss Funeral Portal is operated by the Swiss Association of Funeral Services (SVB).

-In certain cantons, funeral services are largely the responsibility of the municipality.
-There, the municipality or the burial office would be a first point of contact.
+In other cantons, the funeral service is largely the responsibility of the municipality.
+In these cases, the commune or the relevant burial office is the first point of contact.

 Blumen

-Find the right funeral director
+Find the right mortician

 The Swiss funeral portal.

-Contact
+Contact us